‘Grins and glocks’: Orthodontist offers free gun with Invisalign treatment

 WAKE FOREST, N.C.
-(WNCN) — A North Carolina orthodontist offered a free Glock 19 or gun range membership to some Invisalign patients as part of a promotion this week.
+(WNCN) — A North Carolina orthodontist offered a free Glock 19 or gun range membership to some Invisalign patients as part of a promotion last week.

 Dr. Jason Gladwell, the owner of Gladwell Orthodontics in Wake Forest, said the “Grins & Glocks” promotion that ran on Nov.
 8 and Nov.
 9 was intended for the Youngsville Gun Club and Range customer mailing list.